 Classroom instruction provides students with opportunities to view and to practice counseling techniques derived from a variety of theoretical orientations.
 Students are encouraged to explore assessment and treatment from several perspectives.
-Coursework in this phase of the program includes: interviewing techniques, diagnosis, personality assessment, psychotherapy techniques with individuals, groups, families and children, case conferences, supervision and fieldwork opportunities.
+Coursework of the program includes: interviewing techniques, diagnosis, personality assessment, psychotherapy techniques with individuals, groups, families and children, multicultural counseling, case conferences, supervision and fieldwork opportunities.